MicrosoftDocs/dynamics-365-fraud-protection/content/view-loss-prevent-schemas.md

 - The **DateTime** columns are in ISO 8601 format.
 For example, **DateTime.UtcNow.ToString("o")** might have the result **"2019-03-14T20:18:11.254Z"**.
 - The decimal precision is two decimal places.
 - The following characters are escaped in all columns: commas, new line characters, and multiline characters.
-- Any field that has as a 'NOT NULL' constraint is a MANDATORY, all other fields are OPTIONAL
+- Any field that has as a 'NOT NULL' constraint is MANDATORY, all other fields are OPTIONAL

 ## Transactions